Leandro Silva (fighter): Ultimate Fighting Championship

 Silva made his promotional debut as a short notice replacement against Ildemar Alcântara on June 8, 2013, at UFC on Fuel TV 10.
 Silva lost the fight via unanimous decision.

 After a string of victories on the regional circuit, Silva returned to the UFC against Francisco Trinaldo on September 13, 2014, at UFC Fight Night 51.
 Silva lost the fight via unanimous decision.

 Silva next faced Charlie Brenneman on November 8, 2014, at UFC Fight Night 56.
 Silva defeated Brenneman via submission in the first round.

 Silva faced Drew Dober on March 21, 2015, at UFC Fight Night 62.
 Silva won the fight via technical submission in the second round.
 Silva was attempting to secure a guillotine choke after dropping to the mat with Dober's neck secured in his arm.
 Dober defended and moved his body to the side to stave off being caught in the choke.
 Silva appeared to be losing his grip on the submission as Dober continued to work free.
 However, the referee stepped in and touched the fighters as if to motion that he was standing them up.
 In reality, he was stopping the fight due to submission despite the fact that Dober never tapped and was in no significant danger of being choked out from the hold.
 The fight was later overturned to a no contest by the Brazilian MMA Athletic Commission (CABMMA) after the referee Eduardo Herdy admitted his mistake.

 Silva faced promotional newcomer Lewis Gonzalez on June 27, 2015, at UFC Fight Night 70.
 Silva won the fight via unanimous decision.

-Silva faced Efrain Escudero on November 21, 2015, at The Ultimate Fighter Latin America 2 Finale.
+Silva faced Efraín Escudero on November 21, 2015, at The Ultimate Fighter Latin America 2 Finale.
 Silva won the fight by unanimous decision.

 Silva next faced Jason Saggo on June 18, 2016, at UFC Fight Night 89.
 Silva lost the fight via split decision.

 Silva next faced Rustam Khabilov on September 3, 2016, at UFC Fight Night 93, replacing an injured Reza Madadi.
 Silva lost the fight by unanimous decision and was subsequently released from the promotion.